RedisLabs/redislabs-docs/content/kubernetes/re-clusters/cluster-recovery.md

 When the last pod is manually deleted, the recovery process resumes.
     {{< /note >}}

-1. Wait for the cluster to recover until it is in the Running state.
+1. Wait for the cluster to recover until it is in the "Running" state.

     To see the state of the cluster, run: